 Known as Secure Sockets Layer, it refers to a technology for encrypting and protecting connections on the Internet.
 Although SSL was replaced with an upgraded protocol known as TLS (Transport Layer Security) some years earlier, “SSL” is still a frequently used name for this technology.

-The primary use case for SSL/TLS is protecting connections between a sender and receiver (client and a server), but it can also safeguard email, VoIP, and other communications across unprotected networks.
+The primary use case for SSL/TLS is protecting connections between a sender and receiver (client and server), but it can also safeguard email, VoIP, and other communications across unprotected networks.

 Why Do We Use SSL?